 In this metric, the Nano is relatively small and light.
-This stroller has a weight of 13.3 lbs and measures 4,734 cubic inches when folded.
+This stroller weighs 13.3 lbs and measures 4,734 cubic inches when folded.
 While the weight is only average, it is one of the smallest products.

 Ease of Use

 The Nano isn't the easiest option to use.
-If ease of use is a high priority, the Nano may not be as good as some of the competition.
+If ease of use is a high priority, the Nano may not be as good as some of the competition, like the UPPAbaby Minu.

 Fold and Unfold

-The Nano fold is more difficult than the average option.
+The Nano fold is more difficult to fold than the average option.
 This stroller has a two-handed fold with a manual lock and self-stand.

-The Nano has easy to set and release single action brakes with an accessible pedal that is color-coded to help parents know when which side to press.
+The Nano has easy to set and release single-action brakes with an accessible pedal color-coded to help parents know which side to press.
 The pedal is more akin to a pedal found on a standard stroller and is sandal foot-friendly.

-The Nano storage basket can carry up to 11 lbs and it fits a medium size diaper bag.
-Bin access isn't great and is further complicated by the recline of the seatback.
+The Nano storage basket can carry up to 11 lbs, and it fits a medium size diaper bag.
+Bin access isn't fantastic and is further complicated by the recline of the seatback.
 The back of the bin is relatively shallow and has a bar across the top that limits how big an item can be and still squeeze in.

-The canopy on the Nano is on the small side and doesn't cover to the knee.
+The canopy on the Nano is on the small side and doesn't extend over the knee.
 The canopy doesn't have an SPF rating or a peek-a-boo window, which it may not need, given how small the shade is.

-The Nano has a 5-point harness rethread that is fairly easy to alter with a large tab to press through the slots in the seat.
-Adjustment on straps is also easy, by lifting the tab and pulling the strap through and closing the tab.
-The buckle is a little convoluted with all the straps being inserted into the buckle one at a time, with 4 pieces to connect.
+The Nano has a 5-point harness rethread that is relatively easy to alter with a large tab to press through the slots in the seat.
+Adjustment on straps is also easy and can be done by lifting the tab, pulling the strap through, and closing the tab again.
+The buckle is a little convoluted; you must insert all the straps into the buckle one at a time, and there are four pieces to connect.